MicrosoftDocs/xbox-live-docs/xbox-live-docs-pr/test-release/services-tools/live-tools.md

 Multiplayer Session History Viewer gives you the ability to view a historical timeline of all changes over a multiplayer session document's history (including deleted documents).
 Using this tool will give you a deeper understanding of what is happening with your MPSD session documents as it changes over time.

-This standalone tool is part of `XboxLiveTools-#.zip`; see the top of this article.
+This standalone tool is part of `XboxLiveTools.zip`; see the top of this article.

 ## Player Data Reset